SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.1.0.md

 When configuring job sections, up to now, it would incorrectly be possible to add fields of type static text without assigning them a value.
 From now on, when you add a field of type static text, you will have to assign it a value.

-#### Ticketing app: Number of selected tickets would incorrectly be displayed next to the Delete but­ton when only one ticket was selected \[ID_26723\]
+#### Ticketing app: Number of selected tickets would incorrectly be displayed next to the Delete button when only one ticket was selected \[ID_26723\]

 When more than one ticket is selected in the list, the number of selected tickets is displayed next to the *Delete* button at the top of the screen.
 However, up to now, the number of selected tickets would incorrectly also be displayed when only one ticket was selected.